AndrewGuerrero/ng-caryll/content/effective_cpp.md

 **Things to Remember**

-- Avoid returning handles (references, pointers, or iterators) to object internals.
+- Avoid `return`ing handles (references, pointers, or iterators) to object internals.
 It increases encapsulation, helps `const` functions act `const`, and minimizes the creation of *dangling handles*.